mariamarchwicka/periodicity_of_links/README.md

 ### Versions

 There are two versions of the script in the repository.
-The version [verbose_periodicity](verbose_periodicity.sage) was used for calculations and tests.
+The version [verbose_periodicity.sage](verbose_periodicity.sage) was used for calculations and tests.
 The another version - [periodicity.sage](periodicity.sage) - is free of tests fragments and more easy to read.

 ### Running in terminal